Try a Mix of New and Traditional Hanukkah Desserts This Year

-Celebrate Hanukkah with these delicious desserts, including dreidel-shape cakes, cutout cookies, and traditional treats.
+Celebrate Hanukkah with these delicious desserts, including air-fryer donuts, cutout cookies, and traditional treats.

-A list of Jewish desserts wouldn't be complete without babka.
+A list of Jewish desserts wouldn't be complete without babka (here's how to make it).
 Make this swirly bread recipe in any flavor you want!
 We recommend trying cinnamon-streusel, hazelnut, and dried-fruit babka fillings for a sweet Hanukkah treat.

 Chocolate Cookie Coins

 Gelt is practically a Hanukkah requirement.
-Add a twist to these delicious holiday treats by making small cookie coins instead.
-Give it a salty twist with our take on Chocolate Cookie Coins, or try these Chocolate Cookie Coins with Espresso.
+But instead of handing out foil-covered chocolate coins ($10, Party City) this season, add a twist to these delicious holiday treats by making small cookie coins instead.
+Give it a salty twist with our take on Chocolate Cookie Coins.

 Decadent Chocolate Donuts

-Rugelach is a delicate sour cream cookie (sounds weird, tastes amazing) filled with nuts, raisins, and cinnamon.
+Rugelach is a delicate sour cream cookie (if you're not familiar with them, it may sound weird but we promise they taste amazing) filled with nuts, raisins, and cinnamon.
 It's a great light holiday dessert that pairs well with hot drinks and leaves a lot of room for creative flavorings.
 If you like the taste, try our Blueberry Sour Cream Dessert, which is a cross between a pie and a cheesecake.